akshayjshah/blog/colophon.md

 ![Picture of Akshay](/static/headshot-640x640.webp)

 I'm Akshay Shah, and you've landed on my little patch of the web---mazel tov!
-As a brief introduction, I live in San Francisco and work on programming tools at [Buf](https://buf.build).
+As a brief introduction, I live in San Francisco and build programming tools at [Buf](https://buf.build).
 If you'd like to get in touch with me, you can send me an [email](mailto:akshay@akshayshah.org); I'm also on [Twitter](https://twitter.com/akshayshah), [LinkedIn](https://linkedin.com/in/akshayjshah), and [GitHub](https://github.com/akshayjshah).